 Moderation is a process for checking and reviewing our assessment processes to ensure the quality of our learning, teaching and assessment.
 It's about making sure our assessment practices are valid, reliable, fair and consistent, not only for students but also staff and external stakeholders.
 Assessment will always involve our professional judgment, and moderation helps us feel confident that our judgments align with CSU policies, external or accrediting standards and with our peers in our course or discipline teams.

+The Online Moderation System will no longer be used after 201930 session.
 Find help in the User Guide for the Online Moderation System.

 School and Faculty Assessment Committees play an important role in moderating assessment practices.
 In particular, rather than being primarily concerned with the outcome of the assessment process, as reflected by the grade distribution within each subject, School and Faculty Assessment Committees are expected to scrutinise subjects in terms of their assessment design, assessment and moderation processes and the outcomes of those processes.
 The focus is on ensuring that subjects are able to demonstrate a criterion referenced and standards based assessment design, validated through peer review, and implemented in a fair and consistent way for all cohorts.